benitoss/UnAmiga/Cores/NES/README.md

 **IMPORTANT:** This Core needs the SRAM addon from [Antonio Villena's store](https://www.antoniovillena.es/store/)

-**The actual core needs to be updated to implement the Start and Select buttons in the Keyboard.**
+**UPDATED: The actual core has been updated to implement the Start and Select buttons in the Keyboard.
+Enjoy it**

 This version is an open source based in fpganes port for ZXUNO (2016 DistWave)